 route to the HOST

 variable.
 Laravel requires a CSRF token for each request.
-I am getting this token from the meta tag added in the blade file.
-When you add the image in Trix, it triggers the Ajax call, uploads the image on the server, and returns the path of the uploaded image.
+I am fetching this token from the meta tag added in the blade file.
+When you add the image in Trix, it triggers the Ajax request, uploads the image on the server, and returns the path of the uploaded image.
 This image then appends in the Trix editor.
 You can add styling to these images using the trix-content

-class given to the trix-editor
+class of the trix-editor

 tag.